vitebook/vitebook/docs/src/[2]guides/[4]markdown.md

 ### Import Code Blocks

-You can import code blocks from files with following syntax...
+You can import code blocks from files with the following syntax...

 ```md
 @[code](../foo.js)